b5419/tracking-maxima/README.md

 I took an ARPES image
 <img src="./original_img.png">

-That what a obtained with the best amplitude
+That what I obtained with the best amplitude
 <img src="./img_treated.png">

 We could applied a filter on the image to reduce the nose.